Nationalists triumph in Scotland, set stage for possible new independence vote

 Scots voted against independence last September but the SNP, which led the drive, has surged in popularity since then and eclipsed the pro-union Labour Party, which has traditionally counted Scotland as a stronghold in Britain-wide elections.

 Sturgeon, basking in the triumph on Friday morning, repeated her words from the campaign that independence was not the immediate priority.
-But she signaled battles ahead with the Conservatives.
+But she signalled battles ahead with the Conservatives.

 “Even a majority Conservative government cannot ignore what happened in Scotland yesterday.
 There has been an overwhelming vote for Scotland to have a louder voice at Westminster and an overwhelming vote against continued austerity,” she told the BBC.